Nzw0906/1/index.md

-If you are a foreign friend, you can check it[English website](https://nzw0906.github.io/0/)
+If you are a foreign friend, you can check it [English website](https://nzw0906.github.io/0/)